raul23/Darth-Vader-RPi/docs/README_docs.rst

 #.
 Some of his famous quotes
 #.
 The *Imperial march* theme song
 #.
-The lightsaber drawing and retraction sounds
+The lightsaber drawing, hum and retraction sounds
 #.
 The lightbsaber illumination (3 LEDs)

 His iconic breathing sound plays in the background indefinitely almost as soon